 The concept of call quality parameters sounds simple enough at first glance, but what does this term actually mean?
 By establishing quality standards for your team, you have created call quality parameters that they should function within on a daily basis.

 For example, your call center may have call quality parameters for the time to answer a call, transfer and escalation rates, idle or hold times and other factors.
-Additional call quality Parameters for a sales team may relate to establishing rapport, overcoming objections and more.
+Additional call quality Parameters for a sales team may relate to establishing rapport, overcoming common objections and more.

 Call quality goes far beyond this.
 The message that your team portrays to your customer must be uniform and representative of your brand image.
 Each call must be aligned with ethical and legal standards.